samsquire/ideas4/README.md

 Dynamic systems with lots of GUID IDs causes blindness to IDs and ID chasing.

-# 184. Dedicated to shard and back again
+# 184. Dedicated to shard and back again without interruption of traffic

 # 185. Duplicate Sharded duplicated join servers